 The provider ensured that the residents received appropriate care and support in accordance with assessed needs and their wishes.
 The residents were active in their new community.
 They utilised local shops, local amenities such as parks, went for walks and drives.
 On the day of inspection the residents went for a drive and a walk.
-They were also observed doing tabletop activities with staff and video calling family members.
+They were also observed video calling family members.

 Overall the health and well-being of the residents were promoted in the centre.
 Staff demonstrated a good knowledge of the residents health care needs and how to support them.
-However more consistent monitoring of one residents fluid and food intake and elimination was required, this was not being done consistently.
 The residents were supported to access their GP and other health care professionals.

 The provider had ensured that the premises were designed and laid out to meet the needs of the residents.
 The centre was clean and warm and personalised throughout with the residents belongings.
 The residents bedrooms were beautifully decorated in line with residents personal tastes.
-The residents were very much involved in choosing and planning what furniture, wall colours etc went into their new home as part of their transition plan.
+The decor was somewhat dated and residents made reference to the house requiring to be painted, the residents were in the process of discussing this matter with the provider.

 The provider had a risk management policy in place and all identified risks had a risk management plan in place including the risks attached to COVID-19.
 The provider ensured that there was a system in place in the centre for responding to emergencies.
 The provider had ensured that residents who may be at risk of an infection such as COVID-19 were protected by adopting procedures consistent with the standards for infection prevention and control.
-The person in charge had ensured that the risk control measures were proportional to the risk.
-In this sense the residents were still able to engage in activities such as walks and drives.
+The person in charge had ensured that the residents were still able to engage in activities such as walks and drives.
 Staff were observed to wear masks and practice appropriate hand hygiene during the inspection.
 There was adequate supply of personal protective equipment in the centre and hand sanitizer while all staff were trained in infection prevention and control.

 The person in charge had ensured that all fire equipment was maintained and that there was emergency lighting and an L1 fire alarm system in place.
-The inspector reviewed evacuation drills which were carried out monthly and found that they indicated that the residents could be safely evacuated in 54 seconds.
+The inspector reviewed evacuation drills which were carried out monthly and found that they indicated that the residents could be safely evacuated in 50 seconds.
 Personal egress plans were in place for the residents.
 Fire doors were in place and the automatic magnetic closers were placed on doors.

 The inspector observed that there were systems and measures in operation in the centre to protect the residents from possible abuse.
 Staff were facilitated with training in the safeguarding of vulnerable persons.
-The inspector spoke with a staff member regarding safeguarding of residents.
-They were able to clearly outline the process of recording and reporting safeguarding concerns and were familiar with the safeguarding plan that was in place.
+The inspector spoke with the person in charge regarding safeguarding of residents.
+They were able to clearly outline the process of recording and reporting safeguarding concerns.